edgedb/edgedb/docs/stdlib/datetime.rst

     **Gotchas**

-    Due to the implementation of ``relative_duration`` logic, arithmetic operations may behave counterintuitively.
+    Due to the implementation of :eql:type`cal::relative_duration` logic, arithmetic operations may behave counterintuitively.

-    Non-associative
+    **Non-associative**

     .. code-block:: edgeql-repl